ucsb-teaching-cs/ucsb-teaching-cs.github.io/_topics/open_lab_signup_instructor.md

 1. Create a Google Calendar specifically for office hours for your course
 2. Add phtcon@ucsb.edu, diba@ucsb.edu, and all of your TAs and LAs to the calendar.
 Be sure to add them with the permission
 3. Send an email to phtcon@ucsb.edu, diba@ucsb.edu informing them that you
-4. Send them a link to the calendar, and to this page, and ask them to follow the instructions in the section "Staff Steps" below.
+4. Send them a message with
+   * A link to the instructions on this page: <>
+   * A link to the calendar you just created.
-5. Instructors may wish to add entries for events such as these so that the calendar is useful for the students in the course.
+6. Instructors may wish to add entries for events such as these so that the calendar is useful for the students in the course.

    * CS8 Staff Mtg
    * CS24 Lecture